mariaangelesjs/MODEL-TREATMENT-MACCULOPATHY/README.md

 ## Details
 Python-based model to replicate a Visual Neuroscience experimental results to validate the treatment for macculopathy on a digital set-up.
+Use 'CONDITIONS_FYP.py' if you want to run the model.
 ## Background
 Age-related macular degeneration is a progressive disease of the central retina that causes a preference for peripheral vision.
 The retina has two different types of light-sensitive cells, cones